tauriqhendricks/notes-app/README.md

 ### Steps
 * either signup or login (if you have already signed up)
 * you can then add a note
-* the note nedds to have a title in order for it to be saved
+* the note needs to have a title in order for it to be saved
 * when a note is created it can then either be updated or deleted